milessabin/si2712fix-demo/README.md

 your reports of successes (especially of gnarly workaround code that can be eliminated) will be hugely important in making the case for this appearing in a Scala compiler release sooner rather than later.

+# Latest news

+The implementation I originally published had the limitation that it could only abstract over first order type parameters and not higher-kinded type parameters.
+This limitation has been removed in the current build.

+The feature is now hidden behind a new Scala compiler flag: add `-Yhigher-order-unification` to enable it.

 # Experimenting with this repo

 This project contains a minimal `build.sbt` configured to use the modified compiler.
 It contains a single source file